 For that reason, the application and approval processes for a construction loan are also more complex than those for a mortgage.
 Renovation loans are often classified as construction loans, even though they are used to renovate or repair an existing home instead of building a new one from scratch.
 That said, there are several types of construction loans to choose from, and the application and approval process is more complex than that of a traditional mortgage.
 A good aspect of a final loan is that the mortgage application for a newly built home is the same as for any other home.

-Loans may be secured to finance or refinance the construction of new facilities; to purchase existing buildings; to expand, modernize, or renovate existing buildings; or to finance the fixed or mobile equipment needed to operate the facility.
+Loans like FHA loans may be secured to finance or refinance the construction of new facilities; to purchase existing buildings; to expand, modernize, or renovate existing buildings; or to finance the fixed or mobile equipment needed to operate the facility.
 The lender will use the appraised value to calculate the loan-to-value ratio (LTV) of the permanent loan.
 If you qualify for the construction loan, you'll be eligible unless your credit degrades during the construction period. .